mautic/user-documentation/docs/configuration/settings.rst

 Mautic can optionally use a queuing mechanism for sending Emails.
 This feature is essential when running Mautic **at large scale**.
 It's planned to extend the tasks that can utilize queuing in the future.

-When you enable queuing, Emails are no longer sent immediately - for example, within the browser but put in a queue and sent later using queue consumers (also known as workers).
-Using consumers help offload workload of your webserver and allows easier scaling of your instance.
+When you enable queuing, Emails are no longer sent immediately - for example, within the browser When you enable queuing, Emails are no longer sent immediately - for example, within the browser. but instead, Mautic places them in a queue and sends them later using queue consumers - also known as workers.
+Using consumers helps to offload the workload of your server, and allows easier scaling of your Mautic instance.```
 Mautic doesn't use queues by default
 ====================================

 After installing a fresh instance of Mautic, **the queuing feature is disabled** (the queue DSN is set to ``"sync://"``) as shown in the following screenshot.
+After installing a fresh instance of Mautic, **queues aren't used** (By default, Mautic has the queue DSN set to ``"sync://"``) as shown in the following screenshot.
 .. image:: images/queue-disabled.png
   :width: 600
-  :alt: Queue is disabled
+  :alt: Queue is turned off

 How to enable the queuing
 =========================

 First you need to choose what technology (queuing transport) will drive your queue.
 The are several options available at the moment.
 It is up to you to choose which one fits your needs the best.
+First you need to decide on a queuing transport to drive your queue.
+There are several options available at the moment.
+It's up to you to choose which one fits your needs the best.
 **Currently available transports:**

 * :ref:`Doctrine`